 Having been to a lot of Filipino restaurants and theme nights here in Doha, I must say that nothing still beats food from the homeland itself.
 So I came in with low expectations and ended up being pleasantly surprised.

-Pinoy Fiesta Night
+Pinoy Fiesta Buffet

 The food choices in Oryx Rotana’s Pinoy Fiesta buffet spread are more diverse compared to others I have previously experienced.
 Chef Arnold Brillantes of Choices Restaurant did a good job of selecting dishes that best represent the diversity of Filipino food, that even non-Filipinos will come to love.